All Products

 Create a GPT partition

-Perform the following steps to create a GPT partition on the data disk that does not exceed 2 TiB in size by using Parted.
-Disks that use the GPT partition format can be larger than 2 TiB in size.
+Perform the following steps to create a GPT partition on the data disk whose size does not exceed 2 TiB by using Parted.
+The size of disks that use the GPT partition format can exceed 2 TiB.

 1. Run the following command to install Parted: